-Representation of the LGBT+ community has grown in recent years yet there are still many hidden letters within this umbrella term, resulting in people’s gender expression or sexuality being underrepresented, misrepresented, or overlooked.
+Representation of the LGBTQ+ community has grown in recent years yet there are still many hidden letters within this umbrella term, resulting in people’s gender expression or sexuality being underrepresented, misrepresented, or overlooked.

 Reflecting the diversity of gender and sexuality, there are a variety of terms and definitions with many people identifying as more than one.

-There are also people who fluctuate between sexualities or are still questioning where they fit in within the term ‘LGBT+’.
+There are also people who fluctuate between sexualities or are still questioning where they fit in within the term ‘LGBTQ+’.

-These are the hidden letters of the LGBT+ and what they mean.
+These are the hidden letters of the LGBTQ+ and what they mean.

 A person who does not identify with a gender.
 This term can be associated with being genderless or gender-neutral.